electron/electron/docs/api/process.md

 A `Boolean`.
 When app is started by being passed as parameter to the default app, this property is `true` in the main process, otherwise it is `undefined`.

+### `process.isMainFrame`

+A `Boolean`.
+Set to `true` when the current renderer context is the "main" renderer frame.
+If you want the ID of the current frame you should use `webFrame.routingId`.

 ### `process.mas`

 A `Boolean`.
 For Mac App Store build, this property is `true`, for other builds it is